Viperiser/alivewatch/readme.md

 ## To do

-- Show change in priority (e.g. over the last month) on the Alivewatch list
 - Show how many days since the last death
+- Change the logo for the death page